jenniferlynparsons/jenniferlynparsons/work with me.md

 I start and end my day with deep work.
 I have those hours blocked off on my schedule.
 Meetings are possible during this time, but please ask first.

-I have my most energy in the morning and have a little dip somewhere between 2:00 and 4:00.
+I have my most energy in the morning.
 I usually have very little left in the tank at the end of the day.
 Similarly, Mondays are my most energetic and on Fridays I have little energy left.

 ## Communication Preferences
-I respond quite promptly on Slack and only check email about twice a day.
+I respond promptly on Slack and only check email about twice a day.
 I only respond outside of working hours if the matter is urgent or the information I have will unblock someone still working (East Coast vs West Coast, for example).

-If you're looking for whether it's okay to interupt me, check my calendar!
+If you're looking for whether it's okay to interrupt me, check my calendar!
 If I'm in a meeting, obviously I can't respond.
 If it's during deep work hours, I can be contacted but may be a little slower to respond.

 ## How To Know I’ve Gone To The Dark Side